puiusabin/weather-forecast-kalshi/NEW_SOURCES.md

 - Dynamic content may need updates
 - System falls back gracefully

-### "AerisWeather not working"
-- Check API credentials in .env
-- Verify 250 requests/day not exceeded
-- Check logs: `sudo docker-compose logs | grep Aeris`

 ## Recommendation

 **Week 1**: Test all sources, see which work reliably

 **Week 2**: After analyzing with `analyze_sources.py`, adjust weights:
-- If AerisWeather is best: increase to 3.0x
+- If Foreca is best: increase to 3.0x
-- If Foreca underperforms: reduce to 1.5x
+- If Weather Channel underperforms: reduce to 1.5x
 - Data-driven weight adjustments

-## API Key Priority

-If you can only get one API key, prioritize:

-1. **AerisWeather** (your research + reliable API)
-2. WeatherAPI.com (good free tier)
-3. OpenWeatherMap (popular, reliable)

-But honestly, Foreca + Weather Channel (free scraping) + your existing sources should be solid.

 ## Source Availability Tracking